“Some XYZ Platform is getting more popular, and I should definitely start posting on it!”

 In terms of content creation, there are generally two schools of thought.
 First, sometimes your audience wants to be amused.
 Fun content can be a strong tool if it is brand-appropriate and you are confident in your content creation abilities.

 The other school of thought involves educating your audiences.
 Consumers have pain areas that need to be addressed regardless of industry.
 They will typically have industry-related pain points for which you may not be an immediate solution.
-Educate your audiences with thought leadership content, make creative ads, and publish blogs.
+Educate your audiences with thought leadership content, make rich media ads, and publish blogs.

 To engage with customers, you do not need a large advertising budget.
 You simply need to create marketing content that feels genuine and beneficial.
 If you can accomplish this, you will be able to create genuinely compelling marketing campaigns.